agoogaloo/Society-Startr/README.md

 # TextoGame
-a text based game for the 2022 u of c text based game jam

-collect followers and build the ultimate secret society
+collect as many followers as you can, and build the ultimate secret society

 intall instructions:
 1) dowload/extract the latest release of textogame.zip